trothr/best/SSH.md

     ssh-keygen -t rsa -b 4096

 This command will prompt you for the name of the files to hold your key pair (press enter for the default), create your `$HOME/.ssh` directory (if needed), and prompt you for a passphrase.
 The passphrase operates like a password but is entirely local, never gets sent to the server, and is associated with the private key just created.
-Protect your private key ($HOME/.ssh/id_rsa), but distribute the public key widely ($HOME/.ssh/id_rsa.pub).
+Protect your private key (`$HOME/.ssh/id_rsa`) rigorously, but distribute the public key widely (`$HOME/.ssh/id_rsa.pub`).

-On servers you wish to connect with securely, append the public key to the $HOME/.ssh/authorized_keys file. (see below)
+On servers you wish to connect with securely, append the public key to the `$HOME/.ssh/authorized_keys` file. (see below)

 SSH steps up the security of interactive command access.
 An attacker could not masqueraed as you unless they got #1 access to the client system